Uranium tetrafluoride: Production

-UF4 is prepared from UO2 in a fluidized bed by reaction with HF.
+UF4 is prepared from UO2 in a fluidized bed by reaction with hydrogen fluoride.
 The UO2 is derived from mining operations.
-Around 60,000 tonnes per year are prepared in this way annually.
+Around 60,000 tonnes are prepared in this way annually.
 A common impurity is UO2F2.
 UF4 is susceptible to hydrolysis as well.

 UF4 is formed by the reaction of UF6 with hydrogen gas in a vertical tube-type reactor.

-UF4 is less stable than the uranium oxides and reacts slowly with moisture at ambient temperature, forming UO2 and HF, the latter of which is very corrosive and toxic; it is thus less favourable for long-term disposal.
 The bulk density of UF4 varies from about 2.0 g/cm3 to about 4.5 g/cm3 depending on the production process and the properties of the starting uranium compounds.

 A molten salt reactor design, a type of nuclear reactor where the working fluid is a molten salt, would use UF4 as the core material.
-UF4 is generally chosen over other salts because of the usefulness of the elements without isotope separation, better neutron economy and moderating efficiency, lower vapor pressure and better chemical stability.
+UF4 is generally chosen over related compounds because of the usefulness of the elements without isotope separation, better neutron economy and moderating efficiency, lower vapor pressure and better chemical stability.

 Reactions

-Uranium tetrafluoride reacts with fluorine, first to give uranium pentafluoride and then volatile UF6:
+Uranium tetrafluoride reacts stepwise with fluorine, first to give uranium pentafluoride and then volatile UF6: